patella08/burger/README.md

 ## Tech/framework used

 <b>Built with</b>
-- [Electron]HTML5
+- HTML5
-- [Electron]MySQL
+- MySQL
-- [Electron]Javascript
+- Javascript
-- [Electron]Handlebars
+- Handlebars

 ## Installation
--clone the repo to your personal machine
+- Clone the repo to your personal machine
--Add the databse to your MySQL using the .sql files within the repo -install all dependecies from your gitbash or command line -the app should load on the localhost, port 3000.
+- Add the databse to your MySQL using the .sql files within the repo
+- Install all dependecies from your gitbash or command line
+- The app should load on the localhost, port 3000.
 This will load on your browser.

 #License
 Anisha Patel